chef-cft/wombat/README.md

 ```
 # Deploy an already generated template (pre-existing template)
+# where STACK is the name of the template (w/o file extention) in the `stack_dir`
-bin/wombat deploy --cloud aws STACK
+wombat deploy STACK
 ```

-*NOTE:* If the cloud is not provided it defaults to `aws`

 ##### Login to Windows Workstation

 ```
 # Get Windows Workstation(s) IP(s)
+# where STACK is the name of the running CloudFormation stack
-$ bin/wombat outputs STACK
+$ wombat outputs STACK
 WindowsWorkstation (i-xxxxxxxx) => XX.XXX.XX.XXX
 ```

+## TODO

+* Complete support for Azure
+* Complete support for Google Cloud Engine

 From the AWS CloudFormation UI, select the Outputs tab for the desired stack.
 Use an RDP compatible client to login to the workstation with the embedded credentials.